napari/docs/docs/tutorials/fundamentals/installation_bundle_conda.md

 ### How to Install the Linux bundle

-Once you have downloaded the Linux SH file, you will have a file with a name like `napari-0.4.15-Linux-x86_64.sh`.
-You can double-click this file to open the installer in a terminal, or, alternatively, open a terminal yourself and run the command `bash napari-*-Linux-x86_64.sh`.
+Once you have downloaded the Linux SH file, you will have a file with a name like `napari-0.5.0-Linux-x86_64.sh`.
+Open a new terminal window, navigate to the downloads folder (usually `cd ~/Downloads`) and run the command `bash napari-*-Linux-x86_64.sh`.

 ![Montage of the SH installer icon on Ubuntu, with an arrow pointing to an open terminal instance with a pre-typed command that reads 'bash napari-0.4.14.dev73-Linux-x86_64.sh'.](../assets/tutorials/installation/bundle_28.png)